Krizeon/Color-seeker-game/README.md

 The name "Color Seeker" is a working title.
 It is a hint to what the gameplay will be like in the future.

 Color Seeker is coded in Python 3.8 primarily using the Arcade module.
 The structure of the code is Object-Oriented with Player, Window, View and Game objects.

+Here's a quick screenshot of how it looks as of early October: